On this page

 Manage user credentials for your apps

-Securely managing your tokens is essential to mitigating risks that directly threaten user data, such as token theft and account takeover.
+Securely managing these credentials is a critical part of your app's security.
+It's also essential to mitigate risks that directly threaten user data, such as token theft and account takeover.
+This document explains how to manage user credentials effectively to protect your users and their data.

 Why secure token management is critical